PiAir/rpi4learning/cadvisor/README.md

 ```

 ## Running the container
-Starting the container is simple, just run the shell-script
+Starting the container is simple, just use docker-compose:

 ```
-$ ./run-docker.sh
+$ docker-compose up -d
 ```
-The script tells the container to listen to port 8081.
+The docker-compose file tells the container to listen to port 8081.

 Open http://[your-rpi4-ip]:**8081** in the browser.